xxchan/xxchan.github.io/_posts/2025-09-27-cc-reflection.md

 >
 > The Claude Code team tries to write as little business logic as possible.
 >
-> “This might sound weird, but the way we build this is we want people to feel the model as raw as possible.
+> "This might sound weird, but the way we build this is we want people to feel the model as raw as possible.
 We have this belief the model can do much more than products today enable it to do.
 >
 > ...
-Every time there’s a new model release, we delete a bunch of code.“
+Every time there’s a new model release, we delete a bunch of code."
 >
-> “With every design decision, we almost always pick the simplest possible option.
-What are the simplest answers to the questions: “where do you run batch commands?” and “where do you read from the filesystem?”
+> "With every design decision, we almost always pick the simplest possible option.
+What are the simplest answers to the questions: "where do you run batch commands?" and "where do you read from the filesystem?"
 It’s to do it locally.

 大道至简最有含金量的一集。